casangi/casadocs/docs/_files/imaging/synthesis-imaging/wide-band-imaging.rst

       .. rubric:: Taylor Coefficient Images
          :name: taylor-coefficient-images

-      The basic products of the MT-MFS algorithm are a set of $N+1$ (multi-scale) Taylor coefficient images that describe the spectrum of the sky brightness at each pixel (coefficients of an
+      The basic products of the MT-MFS algorithm are a set of :math:`N+1` (multi-scale) Taylor coefficient images that describe the spectrum of the sky brightness at each pixel (coefficients of an :math:`N^{th}`-order polynomial).
+The :math:`0^{th}`-order
-      $N^{th}$-order polynomial).
-The $0^{th}$-order coefficient image
-      is the Stokes I intensity image at the reference frequency.
+      coefficient image is the Stokes I intensity image at the reference frequency.

       .. rubric:: Multi-Term Restoration
          :name: multi-term-restoration